Saturday 21st November

 Sunday 22nd November

-<NOTE: Although my father referred to Vi informally as his aunt, she was actually his mother’s cousin who had emigrated years before, becoming the owner of a classic ‘mom and pop’ small town American diner.
+<NOTE: Although Tony referred to Vi informally as his aunt, she was his mother’s cousin who had emigrated years before, becoming the owner of a classic ‘mom and pop’ small town American diner.
 Her first husband had died and she now had a long-term boyfriend, Herb.>

 Well, Herbie and Vi arrived at 9:45 and we were soon loaded up and ready to go.